Yext (NYSE:YEXT) Updates FY 2022 Earnings Guidance

-Yext (NYSE:YEXT) last issued its earnings results on Wednesday, September 1st.
-The company reported ($0.06) earnings per share for the quarter, beating the Zacks’ consensus estimate of ($0.07) by $0.01.
-The firm had revenue of $98.12 million for the quarter, compared to the consensus estimate of $95.05 million.
-Yext had a negative return on equity of 40.48% and a negative net margin of 23.04%.
-The company’s revenue was up 11.4% compared to the same quarter last year.
-During the same quarter last year, the business posted ($0.07) EPS.
-On average, research analysts expect that Yext will post -0.8 EPS for the current year.

-In related news, insider Marc Ferrentino sold 8,324 shares of the firm’s stock in a transaction on Monday, September 20th.
+In related news, CAO Darryl Bond sold 3,946 shares of Yext stock in a transaction dated Monday, September 20th.
+The stock was sold at an average price of $12.25, for a total value of $48,338.50.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
+Also, insider Marc Ferrentino sold 8,324 shares of the firm’s stock in a transaction that occurred on Monday, September 20th.
 The stock was sold at an average price of $12.25, for a total transaction of $101,969.00.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
-Also, CAO Darryl Bond sold 3,946 shares of Yext stock in a transaction dated Monday, September 20th.
-The stock was sold at an average price of $12.25, for a total value of $48,338.50.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders have sold 83,980 shares of company stock valued at $1,042,080.
-12.40% of the stock is owned by corporate insiders.
+In the last three months, insiders sold 83,980 shares of company stock worth $1,042,080.
+12.40% of the stock is owned by insiders.

 An institutional investor recently bought a new position in Yext stock.
-Millennium Management LLC acquired a new position in Yext, Inc. (NYSE:YEXT) in the 2nd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The firm acquired 11,993 shares of the company’s stock, valued at approximately $171,000.
-Institutional investors and hedge funds own 69.17% of the company’s stock.
+Millennium Management LLC acquired a new stake in Yext, Inc. (NYSE:YEXT) in the 2nd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The fund acquired 11,993 shares of the company’s stock, valued at approximately $171,000.
+Institutional investors own 69.17% of the company’s stock.

 Yext, Inc is an emerging growth company engages in software development.
 It offers a cloud-based digital knowledge platform, which allows businesses manage their digital knowledge in the cloud such as financial information, resources and performance of these resources on a consolidated basis and sync it to other application such as Apple Maps, Bing, Cortana, Facebook, Google, Google Maps, Instagram, Siri and Yelp.